 Morrison, Kayenta Navajo, Entradce Sandstone, Summerville, Aztec Sandstone, Carmel.

+I focus most of my time on Cretaceous land and the geological symbol for Cretaceous is the letter “K”.
+On a geological map this is often followed by smaller letters K(xyz).
+These letters represent an abbreviation for the name of the general strata formation.
 You will need to decide which era and formation you want to explore or perhaps which formation is closest to your home and easiest to get to.
 I could have started anywhere, but I chose to search the Cretaceous.
 There were some exposures near the Eocene deposits that I had been working in, and I was familiar with the general area.